GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 ### 2.3 Configuring Tree Elements

-Any element in the test tree will present controls in JMeter’s right-hand frame.
+Any element in the test tree will present controls in JMeter’ s right-hand frame.
 These controls allow you to configure the behavior of that particular test element.
 What can be configured for an element depends on what type of element it is.

-> The Test Tree itself can be manipulated by dragging and dropping components arount the test tree.
+> The Test Tree itself can be manipulated by dragging and dropping components around the test tree.

 ### 2.4 Saving the Test Plan